 - 1. We shifted our base reporting year for our sustainability reporting and disclosures from 2012 to 2019 to better reflect our business structure as well as improvements made in our data accuracy and collection methodologies.
 In addition, we restated our previously reported figures for 2019, 2020 and 2021 to account for structural changes that occurred between 2019 and 2022 in order to ensure a like-for-like comparison across periods.
 The specific restatements and periods impacted are explained in the section "Prior Period Restatements" following the data tables. - 2.
-We excluded the previously reported "Water withdrawal by source" table as water is not a material topic for Liberty Global.

-However, with climate change and water scarcity risks potentially impacting our company in the future, we will be looking at ways to accurately capture and report on water consumption while intensifying our focus on responsible practices and ways to conserve water across our businesses. - 3.
+We excluded the previously reported "W withdrawal by source" table as water is not a material topic for Liberty Global.
+However, with climate change and wate scarcity risks potentially impacting our company in the future, we will be looking ways to accurately capture and report of water consumption while intensifying o focus on responsible practices and way conserve water across our businesses. - 3.
 We excluded the previously reported "Environmental Initiatives" as these will move to our net-zero decarbonisation plan and will be reflected accordingly. - 4.
-"Sustainability Linked Loan KPIs", are included in the Addendum of this report which was included in the republished version September 2023. - 5.
+We excluded "Sustainability Linked Loan KPIs", as target achievements related to these initiatives will be tracked and reported separately. - 5.
 We replaced our previously reported "Energy Intensity" metric calculated as kWh of electricity / TB of data usage with an

-"Emissions Intensity" metric calculated as metric tonnes $CO_2$ e / USD million of revenue to align with current reporting across our industry and our internal view that carbon emissions and revenue are more relevant components to measure performance.

-Certain of our reported amounts as denoted with an asterisk (\) are within KPMG LLP's independent limited assurance scope.
+Vater "Emissions Intensity" metric calculated as metric tonnes CO 2 e / USD million of revenue to align with current reporting across our er ng at industry and our internal view that carbon emissions and revenue are more relevant components to measure performance. on ur s to Certain of our reported amounts as denoted with an asterisk () are within KPMG LLP's independent limited assurance scope.
 Please see the KPMG Independent Limited Assurance Report on our website for further information.
 We have restated certain prior period information.
 Please see "Prior Period Restatements" section following the data tables.